By Brett Willden, DO, family medicine physician

 Healthy Weight Management

-At our practice, we treat patients with diabetes and other chronic conditions, as well as help patients understand how to live a healthy lifestyle to decrease their risks of diabetes and other diseases.
-Our goal is to identify treatment plans that are achievable based on the patient’s lifestyle.
+Many primary care providers (PCP) treat patients with diabetes and other chronic conditions, as well as help patients understand how to live a healthy lifestyle to decrease their risks of diabetes and other diseases.
+Our goal, as PCPs, is to identify treatment plans that are achievable based on the patient’s lifestyle.
+Talk with your PCP about identifying a weight loss program that’s right for you, your lifestyle, and weight loss goals.
+And remember, weight management is a long-term lifestyle- not a short-term fix.